 Applicants who wish to apply to the Ph.D. program with a specialization in Technology, Learning, and Leadership should select Teaching and Learning, Policy and Leadership (TLPL) as their “Intended Program of Study”.

 After you apply for graduate admission you may check your application status by logging into the online graduate application using your user name and password.
 Graduate faculty in the Academic Department you applied to will review your completed application for graduate admission.
 Questions regarding application reviews and decision recommendations should be directed to the Department of Teaching and Learning, Policy and Leadership (TLPL).
-Please contact the Program Coordinator at (301) 405-3324 or firstname.lastname@example.org.
+Please contact Kay Moon, TLPL Graduate Coordinator, at (301) 405-3118 or firstname.lastname@example.org.

 Please refer to the Guide to Applying for instructions on how to apply for graduate admission.
 If you have questions or concerns, we ask you to first review our list of Frequently Asked Questions.
 International applicants should visit the International admissions webpage for additional information.

-For questions about the application process, or to check on the completion of your application please contact the Coordinator of Graduate Studies at email@example.com or (301) 405-3118.
+For questions about the application process, or to check on the completion of your application please contact Kay Moon, TLPL Graduate Coordinator, at (301) 405-3118 or email@example.com.

 Academic advisement for graduate students is provided by the graduate faculty in the Department of Teaching and Learning, Policy and Leadership (TLPL).
-For advising information, please contact the Coordinator of Graduate Studies, firstname.lastname@example.org or (301) 405-3324.
+For advising information, please contact Kay Moon, TLPL Graduate Coordinator, at (301) 405-3118 or firstname.lastname@example.org.